repans/Software-Design-and-Architecture-Specialization/Service-Oriented-Architecture/Week-4/Quiz-Final-Exam.md

 - [ ] Only the first statement is true
 - [ ] Only the second statement is true
-- [ ] Both statements are true
+- [x] Both statements are true
 - [ ] Neither statement is true

 ### 09. Which of these can be found in Common Object Request Broker Architecture (CORBA)?
 Choose the three correct answers.

-- [ ] facilities
+- [x] facilities
-- [ ] object request broker
+- [x] object request broker
 - [ ] client and server stubs
-- [ ] interface definition language
+- [x] interface definition language

 ### 10. What are some disadvantages of CORBA?
 Choose the two correct answers.

+- [x] Implementation is difficult
+- [x] Objects are always called remotely
+- [ ] Dynamic binding is impossible
 - [ ] Clients and servers must be implemented in the same language
-- [ ] Dynamic binding is impossible
-- [ ] Objects are always called remotely
-- [ ] Implementation is difficult

 ### 11. In what format are SOAP messages represented?